adobebc/web-apps-sdk/modules/catalog/{module_catalogue}.md

 `{module_catalogue,591,_blank}`

-Renders the content of a single catalogue according to the Individual Catalogue Layout.
+Renders the content of a single catalogue according to the Individual Catalogue Layout, in a new browser window.